 Another distinction between modifications that reduce the monthly payment by cutting the interest rate as compared to reducing the principal is the likely impact on household mobility.
-Ferreira et al (2010) using over two decades of data from the American Housing Survey estimate that each \$1,000 in subsidized interest to a borrower reduces the two-year mobility rate by 1.2 percentage points.48 In addition, they find that negative equity lowers a borrower's 2-year mobility rate by 4 percentage points.
+Ferreira et al (2010) using over two decades of data from the American Housing Survey estimate that each \$1,000 in subsidized interest to a borrower reduces the two-year mobility rate by 1.2 percentage points.
+In addition, they find that negative equity lowers a borrower's 2-year mobility rate by 4 percentage points.
 They report an average 2-year mobility rate for homeowners of 11 percent over their sample period.

-47 Other considerations are that loan loss reserves (subject to a limit) count towards the lender's Tier II capital.
-If a lender reports a loss in a period where principal write-downs are creating charge-offs, then the lender receives deferred tax credits
+&lt;sup>47 Other considerations are that loan loss reserves (subject to a limit) count towards the lender's Tier II capital.
+If a lender reports a loss in a period where principal write-downs are creating charge-offs, then the lender receives deferred tax credits.

 These results indicate that the design of modification programs can have an impact on household mobility.
 Modifying the interest rate to a below market rate creates an in-place subsidy to the borrower leading to a "lock-in" effect.
 That is, the borrowers receive the subsidy only if they do not move.
 Take the example in Table 7.
-A borrower who receives the interest rate modification in this example (Modification 1) receives an annual interest rate subsidy of approximately \$5,600.49 The results in Ferreira et al (2010) imply that this will lead to on average a reduction in the household 2-year mobility rate of over 6.8 percentage points.
+A borrower who receives the interest rate modification in this example (Modification 1) receives an annual interest rate subsidy of approximately \$5,600.
+The results in Ferreira et al (2010) imply that this will lead to on average a reduction in the household 2-year mobility rate of over 6.8 percentage points.
 In addition, the borrower remains in negative equity which further reduces the 2-year mobility rate by 4 percentage points bringing the total mobility reduction to 10.8 percentage points.
-In effect, borrowers participating in this type of modification program will be "locked into" their current residences during the duration of the program.
-In contrast, a borrower receiving the balance and rate modification in this example (Modification 2) is restored to positive equity and receives an annual interest rate subsidy of only around \$1,900.
+In effect, borrowers participating in this type of modification 2) is restored to positive equity and receives an annual interest rate subsidy of only around \$1,900.
 This modification program would lower the 2-year household mobility rate by 2.3 percentage points.
 These differing mobility rate effects can in aggregate impact the extent of frictional unemployment rates in local labor markets.